modin-project/modin/docs/flow/modin/experimental/range_partitioning_groupby.rst

 .. note::

     Range-partitioning approach is implemented only for 'pd.Series.nunique()' and 1-column dataframes.
-    For multi-column dataframes '.nunique()' can only use full-column implementation.
+    For multi-column dataframes '.nunique()' can only use full-axis reduce implementation.

 Range-partitioning implementation of '.nunique()'' works best when the input data size is big (more than 5_000_000 rows) and when the output size is also expected to be big (no more than 80% values are duplicates).